rubenvazquez3-udc/hotelApp/src/README.md

 ```
 Start Mysql server if not running (e.g. mysqld).

-mysqladmin -u root create paproject
+mysqladmin -u root create pa
-mysqladmin -u root create paprojecttest
+mysqladmin -u root create patest

 mysql -u root
-    CREATE USER 'pa'@'localhost' IDENTIFIED BY 'pa';
+    CREATE USER 'hotelapp'@'localhost' IDENTIFIED BY 'hotelapp';
-    GRANT ALL PRIVILEGES ON paproject.* to 'pa'@'localhost' WITH GRANT OPTION;
+    GRANT ALL PRIVILEGES ON hotelapp.* to 'hotelapp'@'localhost' WITH GRANT OPTION;
-    GRANT ALL PRIVILEGES ON paprojecttest.* to 'pa'@'localhost' WITH GRANT OPTION;
+    GRANT ALL PRIVILEGES ON hotelapptest.* to 'hotelapp'@'localhost' WITH GRANT OPTION;
     exit
 ```